MatiasVL/switchfully-version-control-git/20-programming-advanced-java/20-data-structures/50-combined/src/main/java/codelab05/README.md

 - A group of BlogPosts

 A Blog has the following behavior
-- A method for getting all the BlogPosts for a provided `Author` object.
+- A method for getting all the BlogPosts per Author (`getBlogPostsPerAuthor`).
 - A method `suggestABlogPost` which returns the most recent BlogPost (thus, sorted on its creationDate, descending, and then the first element)